saltybrackets/planar-pathfinders/source/content/Wiki/Locations/The Outlands/The Outlands.md

 - **Excelsior**: A beautiful, well-defended city with a kind population, it connects to Mount Celestia.
 - **Tradegate**: A star-shaped city that bristles with commerce and constant activity, it connects to Bytopia via a complex trade system with a bariaur known as the Master Trader.
 - **Ecstasy**: A peaceful, pastoral town, it connects to Elysium.
-- [Faunel](https://app.kanka.io/w/321869/entities/7687673): A ruined city, but bristling with life, it connects to the Beastlands.
+- [[Faunel]]: A ruined city, but bristling with life, it connects to the Beastlands.
 - **Sylvania**: A constantly partying town where music plays day and night, it connects to Arborea.
 - **Glorium**: A fishing village built at the edge of a fjord, it connects to Ysgard via two different portals.
 Another branch of Yggdrasil leads to a cavern near the city.
 - **Xaos**: Also known as aXos, sXoa, oasX, and all other permutations, it is an ever-changing city that connects to Limbo.